osamaishtiaq/osamaishtiaq.github.io/README.md

  **Bachelors in Computer Science**
     Virtual University Of Pakistan 2019-2023
  **Bachelors in Computer Science**
-    PAF KIET 2015-2018 (Abandoned due to schedule and family issues)
+    PAF KIET 2015-2018 (Had to abandon due to scheduling issues)
  **Intermediate in Computer Science**
     SM Govt.
 Science College 2013-2015
  **Matriculation**